 The college believes it is important that students are aware of opportunities for support and assistance.
 Available confidential resources are listed below.
-Reporting any incidents to:

-- Anti-Violence Initiatives at 609.771.2272,

-Forcina Hall, room 308

-- Counseling and Psychological Services at 609.771.2247, Eickhoff Hall, room 107

-- Student Health Services at 609.771.2889,

-Eickhoff Hall, room 107
+- Anti-Violence Initiatives at 609.771.2272 Forcina Hall, Room 308 - Counseling and Psychological Services at 609.771.2247 Eickhoff Hall, Suite 107 - Student Health Services at 609.771.2889 Eickhoff Hall, Suite 107 - Clergy

-- Clergy

-Reports to lowercase will not result in an investigation without the consent of the student sharing the information, but will be forwarded to Campus Police anonymously for inclusion in the annual campus crime report.
+Reporting any incidents to confidential resources will not result in an investigation without the consent of the student sharing the information, but will be forwarded to Campus Police anonymously for inclusion in the annual campus crime report.
 When an assault occurs, safety and medical attention are the most pressing issues.
 Victims are strongly encouraged to obtain prompt medical examinations and treatment for possible injuries, sexually transmitted diseases, and pregnancy.

 If it is within five (5) days of the assault, evidence can be collected and preserved by activating the county-based Sexual Assault Response Team regardless of the victim's decision to involve law enforcement.
 In order to preserve evidence, victims should not shower, wash clothing, or disturb items at the scene of the crime.
-Once evidence is collected it can be held for up to 90 days while victims consider whether or not to continue with the legal process.
+Once evidence is collected it can be held for a minimum of five years while victims consider whether or not to continue with the legal process.
+There is no statute of limitation for sexual assault.
 Successful adjudication, in court or through the campus conduct process, may be more difficult without this evidence.

 The Campus Sexual Assault Victim's Bill of Rights mandates that policies, procedures, and services be designed to ensure that the needs of victims are met and that the colleges and universities in New Jersey create and maintain communities that support human dignity.
-This Bill of Rights can be found online at oavi.tcnj.edu/about/policies/.
+This Bill of Rights can be found online at oavi.tcnj.edu/about/policies.

-The Office of the Vice President for Student Affairs and appropriate departments will work collaboratively to implement these accommodations toward the re-establishment of a safe living and learning environment for all parties.
+The Office of the Vice President for Student Affairs and appropriate departments will work collaboratively to implement these accommodations toward the reestablishment of a safe living and learning environment for all parties.